Dale Brown (basketball): Accolades

-Legendary coach John Wooden and Billy Packer, CBS television analyst, have paid Coach Brown wonderful tributes about his career at LSU.
+Coach John Wooden and CBS television analyst Billy Packer, have both paid Coach Brown tributes for his LSU career.

 Wooden said, "Dale did an outstanding job in raising the level of LSU basketball to the status of equality to anyone in the country.
 Also, if heads of states throughout this troubled world of ours had real concern and consideration for others as Dale Brown, I doubt if our racial, religious, and political problems would be a major issue."

-Packer stated, "Dale Brown is one of those rare individuals who has the ability to take on the toughest of tasks regardless of the odds against success and come out a winner.
-He has proven to be one of college basketball's best and a fine coach and man."
+Packer stated that "Brown did one of the 'greatest coaching jobs in history,' in getting his decimated team to the [1986 NCAA Division I men's basketball tournament] semis."

 On January 4, 2022, LSU inaugurated "Dale Brown Court" as the home venue for the Tigers basketball team in the Pete Maravich Assembly Center.